searchspring/snap/packages/snap-controller/README.md

 `globals` - keys defined here will be passed to the API request (overwrites global config)

-`settings.initializeFromUrl` - initialize controller with query from url if present
+`settings.initializeFromUrl` - initialize controller with query from URL if present

 `settings.syncInputs` - if selector targets multiple inputs, the value of those inputs will be synced